 Orlando Police reported 1,196 vehicle thefts in 2016.
 This is a rate of 4.41 per 1,000 residents.

-Are you looking for cheap car insurance?
-Discounts are one of the best ways for to lower your insurance rates.
-These are some of the many auto insurance discounts available in Orlando depending on your carrier.
-Find out which discounts you may qualify for with your current or multiple insurance companies for by getting a free quote.
+Are you looking for affordable car insurance?
+Discounts are one of the best ways for to lower your rates.
+These are some of the many auto insurance discounts available in Orlando, FL.

 1 We compared rates from three different insurance companies for 30-year-old male and female drivers with a 2010 Honda Accord.
 Our rate profiles have a clean driving record and drive less than 10,000 annual miles.
 Coverage includes state liability minimum of 25/50/10 and 25/50/10 underinsured motorist coverage.
 Policies also include $10,000 personal injury protection and a $500 comprehensive and collision deductible.